AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/user-settings.md

 Sets the console action when you change the speed of a connected chase.

-\[Connected View Sets Temporary Chase
+<Keys.SoftKey>Connected View Sets Temporary Chase
-Speed\] means that the console will not save the modified speed, and the next time the chase is fired it will go back to its programmed speed.\
+Speed</Keys.SoftKey> means that the console will not save the modified speed, and the next time the chase is fired it will go back to its programmed speed.\
 <Keys.SoftKey>Connected View Sets Chase Speed</Keys.SoftKey> means that the console will modify
 the saved speed of the chase.